 Kos: There are countless snorkeling sports around the island where you can immerse yourself in the undersea world.
 Popular snorkeling areas include Camel Beach and Limnionas Beach.
 Make sure you understand the water conditions before heading into the water.

-Portugal has a few areas where visitors often go scuba diving or snorkeling.
+Portugal has a few good snorkeling spots.
 The Azores are an island chain to the west of Portugal in the Atlantic, and here visitors will have much better diving and snorkeling experiences.
 This is generally considered to be one of the best diving regions of Europe.
 Near Santa Maria Island, for example, divers can see manta rays, tuna, barracudas, and amberjack.
 The waters are clear and provide excellent visibility.
 Also, the Madeira Islands are part of Portugal and can be found to the west of Morocco.
 A number of terrific dive locations can be found here, too, such as those near Funchal.
 The Algarve coastline offers pretty good visibility in its clear waters, and a variety of dive shops provide boat trips out into the waters during the warmer months.
 Many spots have wrecks which are worth visiting, too.
 Some fish and wildlife can be seen in the shallower areas located a bit off of the shoreline.
 The cities of Lagos, Portimao, and Albufiera have dive centers.

-With world-famous beaches, Greece is a very popular vacation destination.
+Greece offers stunning beaches that attract visitors from around the world.
 No doubt, the beaches of the mainland and islands are one of the primary reasons why visitors flock to this Mediterranean country every year.
 Santorini, Crete, Myknonos, Corfu, Zakynthos, and other islands conjure notions of beautiful coves with clear blue waters surrounded by mountains and cliffs.
 The mainland itself has a huge number of popular beaches, and some of the best are found in the Halkidiki area.
 This area of coastline in northern Greece has three small peninsulas with clear water and epic views.
 In the islands, Naxos is known for its family-friendly beaches, but you'll find plenty of other family options on Crete, Mykonos, Ios, and other islands.
 Some of the best beaches in general are found on Crete, Corfu, Rhodes, and other islands.
 But it's hard to decide on just one, as they are all so beautiful.

 Rhodes: The island has spectacular beaches with crystal blue waters.
 Many of the beaches are sandy with swimming or snorkeling opportunities.
 The island is also known for its watersports and several beaches are great windsurfing or kite surfing locations.
 There are countless beaches to choose from but some of the favorites are Tsambika, Saint Paul's Bay, Ladiko, and Kallithea.

-The beaches in Portugal are among the best in the world.
+Travelers come from around the world to visit the beaches in Portugal.
 With a huge stretch of coastline, you'll find plenty of fantastic beaches both on the Atlantic coast and the southern Algarve coast.
 Furthermore, the Azores and Madeira Islands are part Portugal, too, and offer even more terrific beach resort areas.
 The coastal landscapes are diverse and beautiful.
 The southern coast around Lagos, Portimao, and Albufiera has beautiful sea cliffs with unique beach coves.
 Along the Atlantic coast you'll find rocky hills and wide sandy beaches, such as in Praia da Adraga near Sintra or Praia de São Bernardino in Peniche.
 This seafaring nation has so many great beaches and something for everyone.

 Portimao: The stunning beaches are a major draw to the area.
 They are sandy and feature a backdrop of dramatic red cliffs.
 The most popular beach in town is Praia da Rocha, which can get crowded during the summer months, but it is quite large so you should still be able to find a spot.
 The strip behind the beach is lined with shops, bars, restaurants, and a casino.
 If you want to avoid some of the crowds you can make the walk down to Praia do Vau.
 Families often enjoy Praia de Alvor, which has a boardwalk that leads to Ria de Alvor nature reserve.